ECecillo/Mini-C-antlr4/TP02/ariteval/README.md

 # Design choices

+## Binary and Unary minus

-Given the following grammar of non-empty lists of arithmetic expressions
+Given the following grammar of non-empty lists of arithmetic expressions:

 $$ S → Z+ $$
 $$ Z → E; $$